9 Easy Solutions: How to Get Rid of Sweat Bees

 Color

-Most sweat bees are commonly brown or black and yellow.
+Most sweat bees are commonly brown, black, or yellow.
 Many species also display metallic blue or green bodies.

 Behavior & Habitat